WATCH: Fury Flattens 'Idiot' Wilder to Conclude Epic Boxing Trilogy

 Asked what words he had exchanged with Wilder once the fight was over, Fury recounted that “I just said ‘well done’ and he said ‘I don’t want to show any sportsmanship or respect’.”

 “Sore loser.
-An idiot,” the Brit concluded, adding that he would be praying for his defeated foe.
+An idiot,” the Brit concluded, adding that he would be praying for his defeated foe “so God will soften his heart.”

-There appeared to be some real heat in the rivalry between Fury, a socially conservative Christian who urged British prime minister Boris Johnson to “grow a pair” and come down hard on Black Lives Matter rioters vandalising statues in 2020, and Wilder, an outspoken BLM supporter who accused the Briton of cheating in the run-up to their final bout.
+There appeared to be some real heat in the rivalry between Fury, who urged British prime minister Boris Johnson to “grow a pair” and come down hard on Black Lives Matter rioters vandalising statues in 2020, and Wilder, an outspoken BLM supporter who accused the Briton of cheating in the run-up to their final bout.

+Wilder had also clashed with Fury, as a socially conservative Christian, over the former’s belief that his ‘Bronze Bomber’ alter ego could be a kind of Nigerian spirit working through him.

 Fury’s next move as ruler of the heavyweight division is unclear.